 Rosa Parks always stood up for herself, even as a child.
 It was a time in America when laws weren’t fair to black people: If you were black, you weren’t allowed to use the same schools, restaurants, or even water fountains.
 On city buses, dark skin meant you had to ride in the back; only white people were allowed up front.
 But Rosa knew that everyone deserved the same respect and rights, and so she dared to stay seated on a bus one day when the driver told her to get up for a white rider.
 With quiet determination, she ignited a Civil Rights movement that ended up changing our country’s unfair laws forever.

 What makes a hero?
-This lively, fun biography series by bestselling author Brad Meltzer answers the question, one great role model at a time.
+The children’s books in this lively, fun biography for kids series by bestselling author Brad Meltzer answers the question, one great role model at a time.